j-graf/LatticePaths/README.md

 ## Methods

-- Check if there are any intersections in an $n$-path, or in a list/sequence of paths:
+- Check if there are any intersections in an $n$-path, in a list of paths, or a pair of paths:
 ```
 isIntersecting theNPath
-isIntersecting {thePath1,thePath2}
+isIntersecting {thePath1,thePath2,thePath3}
 isIntersecting (thePath1,thePath3)
 ```